saitamasahil/Linux-App-Manager-eXtended/README.md

    - After installing systemwide, you can simply type `lamx` in any terminal to start the app.

 ## Main Features
-- Manage apps using APT, Pacman, DNF, DEB, RPM, Snap, and Flatpak.
+- Manage apps using APT, Pacman, DNF, Zypper, DEB, RPM, Snap, and Flatpak.
 - Update all packages across supported managers with one command.
 - Manage firmware updates and NVIDIA drivers.
 - Configure power profiles with Tuned.